Deivam: Plot

 Arumugam (Gemini Ganesan) and Valliyammal (K.R.
 Vijaya) are a merchant couple.
 Arumugam goes to join an investment scheme of his friend taking what is left of his family jewels which gets stolen by a gang.
 Arumugam disowns and just teases the God until his wife points out that his life was safe and the God saved his life.
-Unable to go to a wedding due to the abject and huge poverty they are now facing, neighbours give Valliyammal their jewels for safe keeping and approve using it for going to the wedding.
+Unable to go to a wedding due to the abject and huge poverty they are now facing, neighbours give Valliyammal their jewels for safe keeping and approve using it for going to the wedding in Tiruchendur.
 The same gang of thieves attack Valliyammal but get caught by police this time due to a power cut, thanks to minor miracles performed by Lord and all the jewels are restored to the family.
 The friend who Arumugam was going to join turns out to be scammers who planned to dupe Arumugam.
-Thus, Muruga saved the family.
+Thus, Tiruchendur Muruga saved the family.